How to Remove Plaque from Dentures Instantly: A Simple Guide

 Remove your dentures and rinse them under lukewarm water to wash away loose debris.

-Gently scrub all surfaces of the dentures, including the underside and any grooves where plaque can hide.
+Gently scrub all surfaces of the dentures, including the underside and any grooves where dental plaque can hide.

 Rinse thoroughly with water to remove any residue.